ensisoft/detonator/uikit/README.md

   styled inside the UI editor by adjusting widget specific style properties.
   The styling has complete integration with the material system so that it's possible to use any material definition as widget material for things such as backgrounds, borders etc.
+* Widget styling supports little gimmicks and effects such as text offsets in order to create a little "3D click" effects.
+Its also possible to add some visual animations such as shakes and bobs that apply to widgets based on widget type and state.
 * Widget animation through a set of declarative animation rules.
 It's possible to create simple animations such as widget slides, bounces etc. with simple rule based animation system that defines a trigger event and any number of animation actions to be taken.
 The system is inspired by CSS keyframe animation and